AlexTintin/RayTracing/README.md

 * Ward BRDF function and the importance sampling
 * Phong importance sampling
 * Area light sampling
-* Path tracer with russian roulette
+* Monte Carlo Path tracer with russian roulette
 * (A photon mapper is on the way)

 ## Exemple of Result